tqsd/photon_weave/docs/contributing.rst

 Any Contribution you make will be under the Apache-2.0 License

-In short, when you submit code changes, your submissions are understood to bu under the same [Apache-2.0 License](https://www.apache.org/licenses/LICENSE-2.0) that covers the project.
+In short, when you submit code changes, your submissions are understood to bu under the same `Apache-2.0 Licens <https://www.apache.org/licenses/LICENSE-2.0>`_ that covers the project.
 Feel free to contact the maintainers if that's a concern.

-Report bugs using Github's [issues](https://github.com/tqsd/photon_weave/issues)
+Report bugs using Github's `issues <https://github.com/tqsd/photon_weave/issues>`_

 We use GitHub issues to track public bugs.
 Report a bug by opening a new issue.